City Council For 2019-2020

 In 2016, Provincial Legislation required that all Saskatchewan municipalities adopt a Council Code of Ethics.
 When taking their oath of office, elected officials swear to uphold the values contained in the code of ethics.
 If any individual has reason to believe that a member of Council has breached this code of ethics, they may file a formal complaint with the City Clerk's office.
 If the complaint is found to be valid, Council may impose penalties on the member in breach, which vary depending on the severity of the complaint.
 In all cases where a complaint is made, the complainant will receive written notice of the action taken by Council in response.

 City Hall is an attractive brick building which was built in 1938 by the federal government, at a cost of $30,000, for use by the Post Office and by the Royal Canadian Mounted Police who used the upstairs area for barracks.
-The photograph to the right was taken in 1938.
 The building was later expanded.

 The RCMP left for larger quarters in 1954.
 Then, in 1980, the Post Office also moved on, at which time the City Administration took possession of the vacant building.